Worship This Weekend

 Reminder: Please let the church office know if you know of someone who needs a call or is in the hospital.

-- Susan Hinrichsen and family on the death of her
+- Carolyn Headley on the September 29 death of her husband, Arthur

 Serving this Sunday